Modular resurgence, $q$-Pochhammer symbols, and quantum operators from mirror curves: Conclusions

 Again, for local $\IP^2$, the holomorphic quantum modular forms that generate the Stokes constants present a remarkable duality under the action of the Fricke involution of $\Gamma_1(3)$, exchanging the Stokes constants at weak and strong coupling~\cite{FR1phys}.
 In this paper, we have extended this duality to all local $\IP^{m,n}$.
 From the perspective of the TS/ST correspondence~\cite{GHM, CGM2}, the weak and strong coupling limits in $\hbar$ of the spectral traces of toric CY threefolds are related to the standard and Nekrasov--Shatashvili topological string free energies expanded at different special points in moduli space~\cite{ABK, GuM, Rella22}.
 We are therefore tempted to interpret this Fricke duality of resurgent generating functions as a physical duality of topological string amplitudes.
 Across these lines, there appear to be promising links with the results of~\cite{ASYZ,Alim-fricke}.
 The authors of~\cite{ASYZ,Alim-fricke} express the free energies of many non-compact CY manifolds, including local $\IP^2$ and other local del Pezzo geometries, in terms of the generators of the ring of quasi modular forms and study the action of the Fricke involution on the complex moduli, exchanging two distinguished expansion loci.
 This enticing connection invites us to examine an explicit relationship between the emergent symmetries of the resurgent structures of the spectral traces in the TS/ST correspondence and the geometry and arithmetic of toric CY threefolds and their moduli spaces.

-To conclude, in~\cite{KM}, the authors observe that the quantum operators associated to many toric del Pezzo CY threefolds via the prescription of~\cite{GHM, CGM2} can be described as appropriate perturbations of the three-term operators in Eq.~\eqref{eq:quantum-ops}, that is, they can be written in the form $\mO_{m,n}+\mV$ with $\mV$ positive and self-adjoint.
+To conclude, the authors of~\cite{KM} observe that the quantum operators associated to many toric del Pezzo CY threefolds via the prescription of~\cite{GHM, CGM2} can be described as appropriate perturbations of the three-term operators in Eq.~\eqref{eq:quantum-ops}, that is, they can be written in the form $\mO_{m,n}+\mV$ with $\mV$ positive and self-adjoint.
 For example, the canonical operators derived by Weyl quantization of the mirror curve to the resolved $\IC^3/\IZ_6$ orbifold are perturbations of $\mO_{4,1}$ and $\mO_{1,1}$~\cite{CGM2, CGuM}.
 It would be interesting to understand whether the resurgent and modular structures observed in the $\mO_{m,n}$ models extend to these more general geometries.
-In particular, one may ask whether a generalization of the strong–weak resurgent symmetry persists in the presence of such perturbations, and whether the insights gained from the local $\IP^{m,n}$ case can serve as a guiding framework.
+In particular, one may ask whether (a generalization of) the strong–weak resurgent symmetry persists in the presence of such perturbations, or whether the complete modular resurgence paradigm restores.
+We remind that the paradigm fails for almost all local $\IP^{m,n}$, possibly due to the given geometries being singular.
+Indeed, with our choice of quantum operator $\rho_{m,n}$, we are neglecting contributions from the internal points of the toric diagrams.
+In this regard, the insights gained from the local $\IP^{m,n}$ case can serve as a guiding framework, but further work is required.